dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 - Optimize the obtaining of video frames so that the newest video frames are always available.
 - Open a new thread for obtaining video frames so that the main thread will never be blocked.

-When using DCE based camera module, your will experience a more fluency video streaming processing.
+When using DCE based camera module, your will experience a more fluent video streaming processing.

 ### Interactive Documents Scanning